 As described above, this programmatic SEPA checklist describes the affected environment and potential impacts that may occur with the variety of projects included in the BTA V Capital Levy Program to be placed on the ballot in February 2022 for a public vote.
+Not all of the listed projects list are assured of funding.

 The majority of the projects proposed are intended to upgrade or repair existing school facilities.
 There are only four school sites that are proposed for building alterations and only one school proposed for a complete replacement.
 The other large building project proposed is the seismic upgrade or demolition and replacement of Memorial Stadium.

-The proposed BTA V Capital Levy Program projects are listed in one or more of the following categories and are described in more detail below and in Table 1:
+The proposed BTA V Capital Levy Program projects are listed in one or more of the following categories and are described in more detail below and in Table 1, page 8:

-- Increased School Enrollment Capacity (Building Additions/ Modernizations/ Replacement). - 2.
+- Increased School Enrollment Capacity (Building Additions/Modernizations/Replacement). - 2.
 Athletic Facility and Field Lighting Improvements (note: there is some overlap with maintenance, repair, and upgrades for some of the school sites that propose projects in addition to athletic facility and field lighting improvements). - 3.
 Maintenance, Repair, and Upgrades.